fonttools/fontbakery/README.md

 # [![Font Bakery](data/logo.png)](https://fontbakery.appspot.com)

-Font Bakery is a command-line tool for testing font projects, also available as a drag-and-drop web app from [fontbakery.appspot.com](https://fontbakery.appspot.com)
+Font Bakery is a command-line tool for testing font projects.
 It runs checks on TrueType files, and Google Fonts related metadata files.

 If you are developing a font project publicly with Github (or a similar host) you can set up a Continuous Integration service (like [Travis](https://www.travis-ci.org)) to run FontBakery on each commit, so that with each update your files are tested.